The Typing Training Topic

 Furthermore, you can let Amphetype generate a list of your "most damaging" (or slowest, most mistyped etc.) words or trigrams, and send them to the Lesson Generator!
 I recommend editing out rare words before making the lessons themselves so you don't risk training words like 'Cthulhu' and 'Shub-Niggurath' a lot, but otherwise this is very useful once you've racked up some mileage in your database.

-Apparently, after typing a book about Graeco-Roman mythology for a while, Amphetype suggested this amusing list of words for me; I just sorted it and added punctuation:
+After type-reading Berens' Graeco-Roman mythology book for a while, Amphetype suggested this amusing list of words for me; I just sorted it and added punctuation:

 They that were called under & into Hera/Zeus' order, have this beautiful form from their king/wife gods – with which their being became overly beautiful.

-On a side note, I don't trust the "viscosity" measure 100%, as I don't fully understand its implications.
-Tristesse feels that an even typing flow is holy if I understand him right, but we know that the best typists do speed up for familiar words and elements and brake down for the trickier ones.
-Ergo, the best typists in the world choose to have "bad viscosity" to some extent?
+Note that I find the implications of Amphetype's "viscosity" measure a bit complex.
+Tristesse feels that metronomic typing is optimal if I understand him right, and this has indeed been an ideal in classic typing schools.
+Typing sites like Monkeytype also report consistency as a good statistic; a high consistency corresponds to a low "viscosity" as I understand it.
+I think that high-alternation layouts like Dvorak promote a high pace consistency.
+On the other hand, we know that the best typists do speed up for familiar words and elements and brake down for the trickier ones.
+In the Colemak layout you can roll some word parts very fast.
+Ergo, the best typists in the world choose to have "bad consistency" to some extent?!
 Hmmm....!
-I still use the "most damaging" stat to select words though as it seems to be the most balanced measure.
+I still use the "most damaging" stat to select words, as it seems to be the most balanced measure.

-User bph has tried starting with the 1000 most common words and after a few runs through them, generating a lesson of, say, the 200 most damaging ones!
+User bph has tried starting with the 1000 most common words and after a few runs through them, generating a lesson of the 200 most damaging common words!
 That's clever, and will make you train only words that are both common and hard for you.

 Typing is all about grouping chunks of characters together and into your memory.
 Grab a list of the most common words and n-grams: 'the', 'and', 'with', 'that', 'tion', 'ing', 'for'.
 You want to be typing those extremely fast.
 Roll your fingers whenever possible.
 You want to commit these chunks into memory.
 You could think of it as, "I'm going to become the best in the world at typing the word different."